IzicTemi/e2e_fake_news_classifier/README.md

  - DATA_PATH is path to store data.
 Preferrably "data"

- - MODEL_BUCKET is the intended name of s3 bucket to store Mlflow artifacts
+ - MODEL_BUCKET is the intended name of s3 bucket to store MLflow artifacts

  - PROJECT_ID is the tag to add to created resources to ensure uniqueness

  - MLFLOW_TRACKING_URI is the tracking server url.
-Default is "http://127.0.0.1:5000" for local Mlflow setup.
+Default is http://127.0.0.1:5000 for local MLflow setup.
 Leave empty if you want to setup Mlfow on AWS ec2 instance

  - TFSTATE_BUCKET is the intended name of s3 bucket to store Terraform State files